donkyduck/CipherFlow/README.md

   ```
  <!-- USAGE -->
 CipherFlow has 3 types of workspace that allow each user create his/her data flows with respect to the functionalities:
-1. Playground: The Node-RED workspace that allows the IoT developers to construct their Node-RED CipherFlow for their IoT solutions.
+1. Playground: The Node-RED workspace that allows the IoT developers to construct their Node-RED CipherFlow and verify the correctness of the results from the computation over the encryption.
+Therefore, in this workspace, CipherFlow offers 'input' node to perform an initial input data and encrypt this data with the chosen CKKS configuration.
 2. Edge: The Node-RED workspace that allows the IoT developers to construct the encryption flow.
 3. Cloud: The Node-RED workspace that allows the IoT developer to construct the computation flow based on the HE operations.

 <!-- Reference -->